Accuratai/pod-ios/README.md

 Apple requires that you justify your use of background location.
 Add something materially similar to the following to the bottom of your App Store description: *This app uses background location to personalize the experience of its users.
 Continued use of background location may decrease battery life.*

+--

-Have questions?
-Email us at steven@accurat.ai.
+Do you have any questions?
+E-mail us at steven@accurat.ai.

 ## Changelog